highlight/highlight/README.md

 ## Contributors

-### Powerful Data Filtering
+### Enhanced Log and Trace Filtering

-Highlight.io now offers enhanced filtering capabilities for your logs and traces.
-You can easily apply sophisticated filters based on record attributes, allowing you to pinpoint specific data points with greater precision.
-This feature brings the same intuitive filtering experience you've come to expect for logs to your traces, making it simpler to analyze and debug your application's behavior.
+We've improved our log and trace filtering capabilities, allowing you to apply sophisticated filters based on record attributes.
+This enhancement provides granular control over your monitoring data, making it easier to pinpoint specific issues and analyze relevant information.
+You can now leverage the same powerful filtering mechanisms for logs and traces, streamlining your debugging and observability workflows.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->